BA (Ord) Early Learning & Care – Online Degree

 Over the duration of this two year online BA (Ord) in Early Learning & Care Degree programme students will complete a range of modules which will link both theory and practice, and will be assessed in a range of contexts.

-This two year online BA in Early Learning & Care Degree programme will commence in September 2021 with the first cohort of students graduating in May 2023 – details of graduation events will be confirmed nearer the time.
+This two year online BA in Early Learning & Care Degree programme is launching in September 2022* with the first cohort of students graduating in May 2024 – details of graduation events will be confirmed nearer the time.
 See below for details of the intended two year timetable semester plan.

 Please Note: this an indicative timetable and may be subject to change.